8fold/php-shoop/README.md

 We do our best to ensure results of transformations are rational.
 For example, Dictionary, Tuple, and Json types have string-based, named members that store values.
 Therefore, juggling between those three mainly changes the preferred access method or native language in the case of JSON.
 Finally, juggling from one type to another may not include all options available for any in-between steps.

 If you have a recommendation for what you believe is a more rational default, please do submit a PR or issue.

-### What's in a name?

-Shoop, as an acronym, points to the insipirations of the library:

-- Swift, Squeak, and Smalltalk;
-- Haskell (functional programming and immutability);
-- Object-Oriented (encapsulation, composition, and communication); and
-- Procedural (sequential, logical programming).

-Shoop, as a word, is akin to "photoshopping" (and sounds nicer than "Foops").

-Shoop, as a name, is the title of a song by Salt-N-Pepa released in 1993 and used in the first installment of the [Deadpool](https://youtu.be/FOJWJmlYxlE) franchise in 2016.

 ## Project